 We understand that divorce and family court matters can be difficult and contentious.
 That’s why we provide compassionate, attentive legal services to our clients at each stage of their legal journey.

-For many couples, adopting a child is their pathway to forming a family.
+- Adoption: For many couples, adopting a child is their pathway to forming a family.
 There are a variety of legal issues associated with adoption, however, and you need help to ensure that the process plays out as smoothly as possible.
 Feel free to contact our Suffolk family law attorneys for experienced counsel regarding this area of law.

-At the Law Office of Robert H. Montefusco in Long Island, we understand that domestic violence is a serious matter.
+- Domestic violence: At MONTEFUSCO | PAMMER, we understand that domestic violence is a serious matter.
 Victims of domestic violence in New York have the option of pursuing justice in family court as well as criminal court.
 Please contact us if you believe you are in need of a family court order of protection from a current or former member of your household.

 In New York State, cases involving custody, visitation, and support may be heard in Family Court.
 If the parties are married, those issues may also be heard in Supreme Court in connection with a divorce action.
 Additionally, the Family Court hears cases involving Orders of Protection between any “family member” as defined by the statute.
 Family Court was created by the New York State Legislature under the Family Court Act.